 Before you get offered a policy, you’ll need to give certain details to the insurance provider.
 The information required will be pretty similar across all insurance companies, although some providers choose to rate on different details, so questions may vary.

 Let’s take home insurance as an example.
 Firstly, you’ll need to give your postcode, which will have a bearing on the price you pay for your cover.
 Certain areas are deemed as high risk based on crime statistics and claims data.
-For more information on this, check out our blog post: do you live in a crime hotspot?

 The type of property and its location will also affect on the price you pay.
 For example, a thatched property will normally be seen as higher risk than a standard town house with a slate roof.
 This is because there’s a higher risk of extensive damage by fire and any repair work would require specialist skills and materials.
 If you have a thatched property and you declare that you’re a smoker, that’s an added layer of risk.